pinobatch/numism/docs/nes_coins.md

 ### Unsorted

-* Branch wrapping across $0000 and $FFFF
-* Playing a short note on pulse 1 should have $4015 D0 go 1 then 0
 * Playing a short sample should have $4015 D4 go 1 then 0
-* Sprite 0 when Y=$FF
 * Sprite 0 when X=$00 and left 8 pixels are disabled
 * 9 sprites high on screen, disable rendering during those, 9 more sprites low on screen
-* Timing of when $2002 bits get cleared
 * DPCM causing $2007 double reads should be stage 3+ because it's an NTSC/PAL difference